Blood Parrot Cichlid Fish Facts:

 The Blood Parrot Cichlid should be kept in a fairly large tank that can hold at least 50 gallons (200 liters) with good filtration.
 The water should be changed at least once a week.
 Include planted areas for the fish to hide and some rounded stones and sand.
 The pH should be kept between 6.5 and 7.5 with a temperature of 75 to 82 degrees Fahrenheit or 24 to 28 degrees Celsius.
 Lower temperatures may result in a loss of color.
 Blood Parrot Cichlids are not picky about the varieties of food they are given.
 Sinking foods such as bloodworms or live brine shrimp are easier for them to eat and seem to be a favorite food of this interesting fish.
 Because the oddly shaped mouth of the Parrot Cichlid makes surface feeding difficult, pellets or flakes should be pushed below the surface.

 They should not be kept in an aquarium with more aggressive fish, as their deformities make it difficult to compete for food and territory.
-They may however, be successfully kept with more peaceful species such as angelfish, tetras, or danios.
-Parrot Cichlids will often mate, clear nesting sites, and lay eggs.
+More peaceful species such as angelfish, tetras, or danios will be perfect as blood parrot cichlid tank mates.
+Blood Parrot Cichlids will often mate, clear nesting sites, and lay eggs.
 However, these eggs are often either infertile or are abandoned by the fish after several days.
 Infertile or abandoned eggs should be removed from the tank as soon as possible as they will develop a fungus.